plone/plone.recipe.zope2instance/README.txt

   service requests.
 You shouldn't change this unless you know what you are doing.
 Zope's default is 4.

+environment-vars
+  Define arbitrary key-value pairs for use as environment variables during Zope's run cycle.

 zope-conf-additional
   Give additional lines to zope.conf.
 Make sure you indent any lines after the one with the parameter.